1 Hardware upgrades for cheap bedslingers¶

 Nevertheless in line bowden is a trouble maker, it can cause filament leakage if not cut and mounted in the right way, can cause retraction problems (maybe due to a bad pneumatic coupler that comes with a cheap bowden), you have to check often that it doesn’t get burnt on the nozzle end.

 Enter bimetal heat-breaker : no more worries with temperatures higher than 235c, no more need to babysit the end of your bowden.
 This is a cheap solution to what was an endless cause of troubles for the old extrusion systems.
-Search for: Bimetal CR10 Ender Heatbreak, for Ender 3 hot-end you want the smooth version.
+Search for: Bimetal CR10 ender Heatbreak, for Ender 3 hot-end you want the smooth version.

-1.4 Expected results
+1.4 Expected results¶

-Print speed is a measure of how fast you can print each feature as perimeters, infill, it is limited by how much material you can extrude in a second, expressed as max flow: when you try to make your printer go faster than that you get under extrusion.
+Print speed is a measure of how fast you can print each feature as perimeters, infill, it is limited by how much material you can extrude in a second, expressed as max flow: when you try to make your printer go faster than that and you get under extrusion.
 To know the max flow of your extrusion system you may do Orca Slicer max flow test, that does a real print so you also see if your cooling is up to the job.
 When you deposit much more hot material you also need more cooling otherwise your new line will squish the previous still soft extruded layer.

 When you find your Max Volumetric Speed you can put that value in your slicer to limit the actual max speed for any line width you are going to use.
 If you’d rather see a max speed in mm/s you can use a max volumetric flow calculator , that should translate to something like 200mm/s .

-The actual speed that you can archive during a print depends on the acceleration that you your printer mechanics allows before going into layer shifting: if you have very limited accel like 500mm/ss it will take more time / space for your extruder to reach hi speed, hence only with big prints you get a chance to reach hi velocities.
-This means that without decent accel fabulous reported speeds like 800mm/s are almost meaningless.
+The actual speed that you can archive during a print depends on the acceleration that you your printer mechanics allows before going into layer shifting: if you have very limited accel like 500mm/ss it will take more time / space for your extruder to reach hi speed, hence only with big prints will get a chance to reach hi velocities.
+This means that without decent accel fabulous reported speeds like 800mm/s are almost meaningless

 With very small prints an other essential factor is what Marlin calls jerk, the ability of you printer to change direction quickly.
 That can induce layer shifting at hi values (>15mm/s).
 Linear Advance in Marlin can also interfere with you acceleration target (Pressure advance in Klipper does not).

 Yet the most important feature for acceleration, hence hi speeds, is Input Shaping, that is the secret sauce that makes your print quality decent when you use higher acceleration than you used to.
-IS drastically reduces the ringing / ghosting resulting from hi acceleration movements allowing you printer to use as much acceleration as hard layer shifting allows.
+IS drastically reduces the ringing / ghosting resulting from hi acceleration settings allowing you printer movements to use as much acceleration as hard layer shifting allows.
+That’s how you can reach hi speeds quickly even in small prints eventually reducing print time.

-1.5 Quality of life items
+1.5 Quality or life items¶